soft9000/Python3000-Missions/README.md

 The Missions defined herein are designed to help prepare you for work in the real-world.

-By building upon your mastery of the Python programming language, this project defines applications using common design artifacts and requirement documentation. -The type of mission requiremnts one might exepct to see from a software architect, designer, stakeholder, or client.
+By building upon your mastery of the Python programming language, this project defines applications using common design artifacts and requirement documentation. -The type of mission requirements one might expect to see from a software architect, designer, stakeholder, or client.

 If you are looking to create a Request For Proposal (**RFP**,) or an Invitation To Negotiate (**ITN**,) then you might also find these Missions instructive.